RyanHHS/Digital-Eletronics/README.md

 ## Final Project - Part 01

 With the final project, I came up with 3 initial idea.
+Due to limited supply and other constraint, in the end I choose the Notification Amplifier.

+![FinalIdea01](/Final/IMG_notificationamplifier.jpg)

 Third idea: Due to the Covid-19 pandemic, the SF Bay Area is carrying out WORK FROM HOME and SOCIAL DISTANCING policy.
 During the time at home I tend to leave my phone on the table and check the phone less than usual. the become a problem because people is hard to find me or for me to access information at first hand.
 Therefore I want to create a lamp that tells me if I have a notification coming in.

-![FinalIdea01](/Final/IMG_notificationamplifier.jpg)

 ![FinalIdea01](/Final/IMG_washhandtimer.jpg)